 REQUEST A SESSION SWITCH

 You have been invited to the session noted in your selection email.
 If you are unable to attend your assigned session, but still wish to attend the program, please complete the Session Switch Request Form.
 We will do our best to accommodate your request, but we cannot guarantee a change in session.
 If you have not yet paid the fee do so anyway - do not wait for this request to go through.
 If you have already paid, your payment will transfer over to your new session.
-Please note that we will provide a full refund up to 48 hours prior to the start of your session.
+Program payment is fully refundable up to 7 calendar days prior to your session start date.

 DECLINE YOUR SPOT

-If you would like to decline your invitation to Summer Seminar entirely, please complete the Summer Seminar Decline Form (do not use this form to request a change to your session assignment).
+If you would like to decline your invitation to Summer Seminar entirely, please complete the Decline Offer to Attend Form (do not use this form to request a change to your session assignment).
 Once we have received your decline, we will remove your name from the roster and process a refund if necessary.
 You will not be able to be re-added to the roster.

 CONTACT US